brianhill/cosmology/index.md

 ## Other Resources

-There may be a desire to read Einstein directly, despite Wheeler and associates being the more modern and masterful pedagogues.
+There may be a desire to read Einstein directly, despite Wheeler and his colleagues being the more modern and masterful pedagogues.
 Einstein has written a monograph that is both precise and accessible and has been reprinted many times.
 Therefore we could draw from:

 * [*Relativity: The Special and General Theory*](https://www.amazon.com/dp/048641714X) by Albert Einstein

 ## Grading

-* 45% homework, 20% for midterm (one near the end of each term), 25% for final, 10% active preparation and participation in discussions
+* 45% homework, 20% for midterm (near the end of term 4), 25% for final (near the end of term 5), 10% active preparation and participation in discussions

 ## Miscellaneous Policies

 There will be a lot of handouts.
 Get a three-ring binder to keep all the handouts and problem sets organized.
 Assignments should be on 8 1/2 x 11 paper (and not torn out from a bound notebook).
 Multi-page assignments should be stapled.
 Corrections should be erased (if done in pencil) or recopied (if done in pen).

 The College's general policies on absences and late work are applicable.
 There was an email from the Dean on this September 8, 2022.
 The policies below are consistent with that email:

 Whereas missed coursework affects both your classmates and professors by lowering the thinking and understanding you bring to a given class, and interrupts the course schedule that has been set up and is adjusted on an ongoing basis with substantial care.
 The same is true for absences &mdash; whereas a handful of absences might be &ldquo;normal&rdquo; at colleges with large lectures or less serious academics, at Deep Springs we expect students to miss *no classes* save for legitimate health issues or emergencies requiring also missing labor and governance obligations.